Corporate Culture - Your Secret Weapon in Talent Management: How to Define and Enhance Yours

 1. Current culture state.
 Listen to stories, obtain employee and customer feedback through surveys and/or focus groups.
 Decide …are the stories what you hoped to hear?
 If they are, great!
 If not, take a look at our culture engagement ideas later in the blog.

 2. Mission, Vision, Purpose.
 Define your company’s work approach, note how employees interact with each other, share goals and expectations, and highlight which strategies help fulfill the business’ mission.
+According to Deloitte's 2024 Gen Z and Millennial Survey, nearly 9 in 10 Gen Zs (86%) and millennials (89%) say purpose is key to workplace satisfaction and well-being—and increasingly, these generations are willing to turn down assignments and employers based on their personal ethics or beliefs.

 3. Core Values.
 What is your company all about?
 Who do you serve?
 How do your employees and the work being done make an impact?
 How do you want employees, clients, partners, to view your company?
 Take time to thoughtfully write out your values, making sure to get others’ input (see #4).

 4. Plan for tomorrow’s culture.
 Let all employees provide input.
 Communicate consistently and often.
 Attain buy-in by inviting feedback and be sure to listen well.
 Create a plan, share it and communicate it regularly (staff meetings, luncheons, etc.) It’s also a good idea to think about metrics that will help you measure success by gathering feedback from employees.
-It could be in the form of follow-up meetings, surveys, team-building exercises, etc.
+It could be in the form of follow-up meetings, surveys, team-building exercises, etc. According to research, 80% of respondents believe their organization's culture must evolve in the next five years for their company to succeed, grow, and retain the best people.

 The nature of work is always changing, so the workplace itself must also evolve to support it.
 By implementing innovative culture enhancement ideas with input from current employees, company culture will get better and better.